 Learn the Proper Nordic Walking Technique to Maximize Health Benefits and Weight Loss – For Beginners:

 1. With the Ski Walking Poles strapped on, the fingers super loose and relaxed (don’t squeeze the pole grips), the arms relaxed and down at your side and the poles angled back, start walking without even moving your arms – just let them hang straight down.
 Allow the walking pole tips to drag along the ground behind you.
 Don’t bend your arms.
 Keep your chin up and stand tall.

 *Try this for 10-20 feet.

 2. Now, start to swing your arms – just like you would while casually walking.
 Continue to let the rubber pole tips drag behind.
 Keep the fingers super loose.
 When your right foot comes forward, so does your left hand – alternating.
 Keep your chin up and stand tall.

 *Try this for 20-30 feet.

 4. Fantastic!
 Keep those fingers really relaxed, chin up, stand tall, poles angled back, and start to push back on the poles by using the strap – don’t grip the pole, apply pressure from the heel of your hand into the cradle of the straps to help push and propel you along.
 Feel the pressure from the heel of your hand.
 You should feel the pushing starting to work your arms.
 There is no need to drag the poles – I tell the skiers that I coach to pretend they are poking Snow Snakes.
-It won’t hurt the walking poles to forcefully punch the rubber or metal tips into the surface you are walking on.
+It won’t hurt the walking poles to push down on the rubber or metal tips forcefully.
 Rubber tips for hard surfaces.
 Metal tips for off-road and off pavement.